planetarium/agent8-templates/basic-3d-sideview/PROJECT.md

 - Configures lighting, camera, and scene objects
 - Activates physics engine
 - Uses SideViewController for side-scrolling camera perspective
+  - SideViewController provides adjustable zoom functionality within a range of 1 to 3
 - Links the player character with the controller

 ##### `src/components/r3f/Player.tsx`